satish024-024/my-portfolio-/README.md

 ## 🚀 Deployment

-This site is deployed on Vercel.
+This site is deployed on GitHub Pages.
 For your own deployment, follow these steps:

-1. Push your code to a GitHub repository.
+1. Push your code to a GitHub repository
-2. Connect your repository to Vercel.
+2. Enable GitHub Pages in your repository settings
-3. Vercel will handle the deployment process.
+3. Your site will be available at `https://yourusername.github.io/Portfolio`

 ## 🤝 Contributing

 If you'd like to contribute or suggest improvements, feel free to open an issue or submit a pull request.
 All contributions are welcome!

-## 📄 License
+## 📝 License

 This project is open source and available under the [MIT License](LICENSE).